Sealy loses perch as rivals tap into Boomers' health fears

-(Reuters) - At the turn of the 20th century, U.S. mattress maker Sealy Corp ZZ.N launched an advertising campaign with the line, “Sleeping on a Sealy is like sleeping on a cloud.”
+May 10 (Reuters) - At the turn of the 20th century, U.S. mattress maker Sealy Corp launched an advertising campaign with the line, “Sleeping on a Sealy is like sleeping on a cloud.”

 That line and several mattress innovations helped make Sealy the No. 1 U.S. mattress brand, a position it has held for decades.